 ''' window.Layout(layout) - Turns your definition of the Window into Window window.Finalize() - creates the tkinter objects for the Window.
-Normally you do not call this window.Read() - Read the Windows values and get the button / key that caused the Read to retu window.ReadNonBlocking() - NO LONGER USED! window.Refresh() - Use if updating elements and want to show the updates prior to the nex Rea window.Fill(values_dict) - Fill each Element with entry from the dictionary passed in window.LoadFromDisk(filename) - Save the Window's values to disk window.Close() - To close your window, if a button hasn't already closed it window.Disable() - Use to disable the window inpurt when opening another window on top of the '''
+Normally you do not call this window.Read() - Read the Windows values and get the button / key that caused the Read to retu window.ReadNonBlocking() - NO LONGER USED! window.Refresh() - Use if updating elements and want to show the updates prior to the nex Rea window.Fill(values_dict) - Fill each Element with entry from the dictionary passed in window.SaveToDisk(filename) - Save the Window's values to disk window.LoadFromDisk(filename) - Load the Window's values from disk window.Close() - To close your window, if a button hasn't already closed it window.Disable() - Use to disable the window inpurt when opening another window on top of the '''